-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Covered for chronic low back pain Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture wii., 0011011011 Available for people with chronic low back pain under certain circumstances.
+Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+Custodial care ✓ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Experimental medical and surgical procedures, equipment, and medications.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. √ Home-delivered meals \checkmark Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. √ Home-delivered meals √

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings, or dentures.
-Routine dental care is covered as a supplemental benefit through DentaQuest.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Routine vision care is covered as a supplemental benefit through EyeMed.
-Routine foot care Some limited coverage is provided according to Medicare guidelines (e.g., if you have diabetes).
-Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Routine hearing services are available through Amplifon.
-Services considered not reasonable and necessary, according to the standards of Original Medicare √
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings, or dentures. ✓ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).